Should you use evening primrose oil (EPO) while pregnant?

 Take away message

 There is limited evidence on EPO’s ability to ripen the cervix and aid with labor.
-We have one study on the oral use of EPO that looked at this question and none on the vaginal use of EPO among pregnant women.
-This is reason enough to not use it.
+We have two studies on the oral use of EPO that looked at this question and none on the vaginal use of EPO among pregnant women.

 We have no evidence on an appropriate or safe dosage (if that exists).